-A total of 2,973 lymph node samples from cattle were examined (Table 3).
-Three samples were positive for Salmonella giving an estimated Salmonella prevalence of 0.10% (95% CI: 0.02% - 0.29%) at the individual carcass level.
-Figure 2 shows the occurrence of Salmonella in samples from cattle since 1995.
+A total of 3,327 lymph node samples from cattle were examined (Table 3).
+Salmonella was not detected.
+Figure 2 shows the occurrence of Salmonella in samples from cattle since the start of the programme.

 Figure 2: Number of positive faeces samples, lymph nodes, carcass swabs and crushed meat samples from cattle and swine found in the Salmonella surveillance programme since the start in 1995.